lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Azure Image Builder/readme.md

 ## AzureImageBuilder-v6.ps1

 The [AzureImageBuilder-v6.ps1](AzureImageBuilder-v6.ps1) script is almost the same than the [AzureImageBuilder-v2.ps1](AzureImageBuilder-v2.ps1) script but adds a [Windows restart customizer](<https://learn.microsoft.com/en-us/azure/virtual-machines/linux/image-builder-json?tabs=json%2Cazure-powershell#windows-restart-customizer>) to restart the VM after the installation of Visual Studio Code as an example how to use this customizer.

+## AzureImageBuilder-v7.ps1

+The [AzureImageBuilder-v7.ps1](AzureImageBuilder-v7.ps1) script is almost the same than the [AzureImageBuilder.ps1](AzureImageBuilder.ps1) script but the image used is a Windows Server 2022 DataCenter Azure Edition.

 ## AzureImageBuilder with CMK.ps1